 We have staff who are trained at a higher level for safeguarding.
 They are called Designated Senior Leads (DSLs).
-Our school DSLs are: Mrs Kennett, Mrs Carry, Miss Costello, Mrs Bettam, Miss Mc Tiernan and Miss Sankey are DSLs.
+Our school DSLs are: Mrs Kennett, Mrs Carry, Miss Costello, Miss Mc Tiernan, Miss Sankey and Mrs Atkins are DSLs.
 Trevina Edwards (Family Support Worker) and Mrs Evans (SENDCO) also have this training.
 Our Safeguarding Governors are Mary Daniels and Gerard Masterson.

 Staff follow 'Guidance for safer working practice for those working with children and young people in education settings'.
 Some staff and governors have undertaken 'Safer recruitment training' which ensures that all new staff who are employed at the school are thoroughly vetted before they arrive.
 All school volunteers and students have an induction so that they are aware of the expectations and also relevant employment checks are made to ensure that everyone is safe.
 A Single Central Register is kept up to date for all staff employed at St Edward's and this is externally validated.

 Staff receive ongoing Health and safety training and the site supervisor ensures that all statutory checks are kept uptodate so that the building and surrounding site is kept safe for us all.
 The Governors ensure that all safeguarding checks and training is in place.